 Track your fat intake

-On the front of “good fats” are the trusty Omega-3 fatty acids, which can assist your body in developing lower triglyceride levels.
+On the “good fats” front are the trusty Omega-3 fatty acids, which can assist your body in managing your triglyceride levels.
 A great source of omega-3s are fatty fish, such as salmon, mackerel, sardines, tuna, and trout.
-Eating about two servings of any of these fish per week in a consistent manner will help you see some positive changes to your triglycerides.
-Of course, if you’re like me and you hate most fatty fish, you may want to try an Omega-3 Supplement.
+Eating about two servings of these fish per week consistently will help you see some positive changes to your triglyceride levels.
+Of course, if you’re not a big fish fan, you may want to try an Omega-3 Supplement.

 1. Triglycerides: Why do they matter?, Sept.
 13, 2018

 2. The Cleveland Clinic | Triglycerides & Heart Health, 01/16/2019